In this lesson, you’ll learn what the factors of 36 are and how to find them.

 These tests let you tell at a glance whether or not a number can be divided exactly.

 They are so useful in fact, that we made a printable table and worksheet for the divisibility rules from 2 to 15, for you to keep with you.
-Just click or tap the images below to download them!
+Just click or tap the images below to get them for yourself!

 Once you have one factor, you can easily find the other factor.